 For more information about skin cancer, see the following:

 Different factors increase or decrease the risk of skin cancer.

-For information about risk and protective factors for skin cancer, see the PDQ summary on Skin Cancer Prevention.
+For information about risk and protective factors for skin cancer, see Skin Cancer Prevention.

 Skin Cancer Screening